 Please submit your application here

-Check out an article featuring Penn's FLAS Fellows in Penn News Today!
+Check out an article featuring Penn's FLAS Fellows in Penn News!
 Click here

 Successful applicants to the Academic Year program must then enroll both semesters of the Fellowship year in a modern Middle Eastern language and an area-studies or professional studies course related to the Middle East.
 Successful applicants to the Summer program must then enroll in a summer intensive program that is the equivalent of one year of language study.